alan-turing-institute/data-safe-haven/docs/README.md

 We outline a number of our design decisions when building our Safe Havens.
 This includes reasoning for our different choices but also highlights potential limitations for our Safe Havens and how this may affect things like cyber security.

-- [Safe Haven resilience](design_decisions/physical_resilence_and_availability.md) - Documentation on the physical resilience of the Safe Haven and our choices involved.
+- [Safe Haven resilience](design_decisions/physical_resilence_and_availability.md) - Documentation on the physical resilience of the Safe Haven and our design decisions involved.

 - [Sensitive data handling](design_decisions/best-practice-sensitive-data-handling.md) - Guidance on our approach to handling sensitive research data and our related design decisions.

+- [Simple Classification diagram](design_decisions/Simple Classification Flow Diagram.pdf) - High level diagram detailing our classification process

+- [Full Classification diagram](design_decisions/Full Classification Flow Diagram.pdf) - Detailed, full diagram detailing our classification process

 ## Converting documentation to PDF